 Now this isn't going to happen overnight.
 You need traffic to your site.
 And not just any traffic – you need potential clients looking for the sort of things you'll be writing.

 And you need them to come back.
 It takes multiple interactions before people believe in your expertise and come to trust you.
-That’s why I like to encourage people to sign up for regular comunications via my “Insider Strategies” newsletter.
+That's why I like to encourage people to sign up for regular communications via my regular client winning tips emails.

 But if you can do all this – then you can win business from a blog.